nahidulhasan/laravel-gentelella/readme.md

 Laravel with Gentelella admin template for developing Laravel applications

-Please Follow the instructions.
+## Quick Start

-- Clone the repo
+- Clone this repo or download and extract it somewhere
+- You may delete .git folder if you get this code via git clone

 - Create .env file from copy .env.example